dsoto/ENSP_330/homework/homework-makeup.md

 important as the answer.

 Please make this easy to evaluate by clearly indicating which problem you are describing and what your original score was.
+Typeset your response and staple it to your original problem set and turn it in.

 <!--
 clearly indicate how many points you lost and the points you are